Colorado law recognizes voluntary and involuntary intoxication as a legal defense to criminal charges.

-Below, our Colorado criminal defense lawyers discuss the following frequently asked questions about voluntary and involuntary intoxication for Colorado residents:
+Below, our Colorado criminal defense lawyers discuss the following frequently asked questions:

 The defense of involuntary intoxication is a complete affirmative defense to criminal charges.
 Involuntary intoxication can materialize under two different circumstances:

-- an individual consumes alcohol, drugs, or some other intoxicating substance without knowing he or she was doing so; or
+- an individual consumes alcohol, drugs, or some other intoxicating substance without knowing they are doing so; or

 - another person forces or tricks the individual into consuming the intoxicating substance.
 1